Herder kitchen knife kettle fuller grind

 Knife handles made of steamed, finely polished wood are rare.
 Knife handles made of steamed, finely polished apple tree wood are even rarer because apple tree wood, since it dries slowly, is not one of the typical commercial woods.
 However, it is very easy to work with due to its hardness, weight and durability.
 Herder in Solingen manufactures these knife handles with rarity value exclusively for Manufactum: even oiled for better surface protection.

-The blade runs from the back of the knife first in a "crowned" rounding and then goes into a really thinly ground cutting edge.
-The shape and grind of the blade make this knife a fine all-purpose tool for cutting and carving vegetables, meat and fish.
+The blade first runs from the back of the knife into a "spherical" curve and then merges into a really thinly ground edge.
+The shape and bevel of the blade make this knife a fine universal tool for cutting and carving vegetables, meat and fish.

-Windmühlen knives from Robert Herder in Solingen are remarkable not only for the knife steel (at least 0.75% carbon content and a hardness of at least 56 HRC for the carbon steels), but above all for the craftsman's finishing, which spares none of the traditional grinding efforts: Windmühlen knives are ground extremely thin.
-This results in their amazing cutting ability, which is an experience in use.
-The most elaborate type of grinding is the whale grind, a special type of thin grinding in which the blade is ground tapered towards the back of the knife.
+The Windmühlen knives from Robert Herder in Solingen are remarkable not only because of the knife steel (at least 0.75% carbon content and a hardness of at least 56 HRC for the carbon steels), but above all because of the craftsmanship, which spares none of the traditional grinding efforts: Windmühlen knives are ground extremely thin.
+This results in their astonishing cutting ability, which is an experience in use.
+The most elaborate type of sharpening is fuller grinding, a special type of thin grinding in which the blade is tapered towards the back of the knife.

-Pließten is the name given in Solingen to the smoothing of the grinding grooves remaining on the blade, i.e. the fine grinding.
-The most complex stage of this technique is blue finishing.
-In this process, the steel is ground finer step by step.
-That a blade is blugepließtet, you can tell by the fact that it reflects in the light slightly bluish.
+In Solingen, the process of smoothing the grinding grooves remaining on the blade is known as flattening, i.e. fine grinding.
+The most complex stage of this technique is blue polishing.
+The steel is ground finer step by step.
+You can tell that a blade is blue-fluted because it reflects slightly blue in the light.

-Because of the high hardness - and because they are ground so exceedingly thin - the blades should not be turned or even canted, as this may lead to chipping on the material when cutting.
+The elastic blades of the blue-blued knives from Herder are ground using the Solingen thin grind and fuller's edge.
+Thanks to the very high hardness of 60 Rockwell (HRC), they keep their sharpness significantly longer.
+However: Due to the high hardness - and precisely because they are ground so extremely thin - the blades should not be twisted or even tilted, as this can lead to chipping of the material when cutting.

 The traditional material for knife blades is carbon steel.
-This is not stainless, but with a fine-grained structure it can be hardened to a particularly high degree and made extremely sharp.
+It is not rustproof, but with a fine-grained structure it can be hardened to a particularly high degree and made extremely sharp.
 The higher the carbon content, the higher the hardening capacity.
-These knives owe their high cutting ability to the material in addition to the finishing, and their high cutting edge retention to a material-related self-sharpening effect.
+These knives owe their high cutting ability to the material in addition to the finish, and their high cutting edge retention to a material-related self-sharpening effect.
 Each time a cut is made through fruit or vegetables, a minimal amount of material is removed and the blade wears evenly.
 The knifemaker refers to this as micro-corrosion.
 In fact, this means that the blade becomes steadily narrower over the years - but always retains its sharp grinding angle.
-Blades made of carbon steel put on a dark patina over time, but this in no way negatively affects their quality, but on the contrary gives them better protection against corrosion.
+Blades made of carbon steel acquire a dark patina over time, but this in no way negatively affects their quality; on the contrary, it gives them better protection against corrosion.

 Care instructions: